tinymce/tinymce-docs/ui-components/typesoftoolbarbuttons.md

 {{ site.requires_5_2v }}

-A group toolbar button is a toolbar button that contains a collection of other toolbar buttons that should be displayed in a popup when clicked.
-The way the groups are displayed will depend on the current [toolbar mode]({{site.baseurl}}/configure/editor-appearance/#toolbarmode).
-As an example, if `toolbar_mode` is configured to use a `floating` toolbar drawer, then the groups will also appear in a floating shelf.
+A group toolbar button is a toolbar button that contains a collection of other toolbar buttons that are displayed in a pop-up when clicked.
+The style of toolbar shown is based on the current [toolbar mode]({{site.baseurl}}/configure/editor-appearance/#toolbarmode).
+For example, if `toolbar_mode` is set to `floating`, the toolbar group pop-up will appear in a floating shelf.

-> **Note:** Currently the group toolbar button feature is only supported when using the `floating` toolbar mode.
-If used with any other toolbar modes, then the button will not be displayed and a warning message will be printed in the console.
+> **Note:** The `toolbar_groups` feature is _only_ supported when using the `floating` toolbar mode.
+If the `toolbar_groups` option is used with other toolbar modes, the toolbar group button will not be displayed and a warning message will be printed in the console.

 #### Config options